yufrances90/Pneumonia-Detection-From-Chest-X-Rays/FDA_Submission.md

 **Description of Validation Dataset:**

+In the ChestX-ray14 dataset, there are 1431 images labeled with Pneumonia.
+However, in the sample, there are only 66 images.
+I used all of 1431 images for training model 6.
+Therefore, I used other datasets to validate my device.

 In order to validate my device, I used two datasets from Kaggle.

 > Dataset is organized into 3 folders(train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
 There are 5,863 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal).